 Considerable uncertainty remains over the present and future state of the workforce.

-Almost a year after the reforms took effect there is very little intelligence available about the state of the public health workforce: both in terms of where they are based and how they feel about their professional environment.
+Almost a year after the reforms took effect there was very little intelligence available about the state of the public health workforce: both in terms of where they are based and how they feel about their professional environment.

 Despite informative results from these studies there are still unanswered questions about the profession as a whole.